A Book of Heroes: Release

 A Book of Heroes was released in Taiwan in 1986.
-In the Philippines, the film was released as Fight to Win Again by Pioneer Releasing on 25 August 1987, connecting it to the unrelated American film Fight to Win; posters credited Yukari Oshima and Yasuaki Kurata as Cynthia Luster and Shoji Karada respectively.
+In the Philippines, the film was released as Fight to Win Again by Pioneer Releasing on 25 August 1987, connecting it to the unrelated Hong Kong film The Magic Crystal (released as Fight to Win in the country); posters credited Yukari Oshima and Yasuaki Kurata as Cynthia Luster and Shoji Karada respectively.

 Home media

 A Book of Heroes was first released on VCD in Hong Kong by Joy Sales on 22 November 2007; it has since gone out of print.
 The online store FLK Cinema, which originated in Clapham, London, also released the film on DVD-R (with the title Fight to Win Again).

 Critical reception

 The Encyclopedia of Martial Arts Movies authors Bill Palmer, Karen Palmer, and Ric Meyers gave the film three and a half out of four stars, indicating a "Very Good" quality.